 European Ageing Network

-The European Ageing Network (E.A.N.) groups more than 10.000 care providers across the European continent.
+The European Ageing Network (EAN) groups more than 10.000 care providers across the European continent.
 Members represent all types of organisations and individuals active for older persons and all types of ownership including for profit, not-for-profit and governmental organisations.
 It is their vision and mission to improve the quality of life for older persons and support them in making each day a better day for by providing high quality housing, services and care.

-The members of the European Ageing Network (E.A.N.) are servicing over 1 million older people in Europe.
+The members of the European Ageing Network (EAN) are servicing over 1 million older people in Europe.
 Longevity is one of the biggest achievements of modern societies.
 Europeans are living longer than ever before and this pattern is expected to continue due to unprecedented medical advances and improved standards of living.
 By 2020, a quarter of the Europeans will be over 60 years of age.
 Combined with low birth rates, this will bring about significant changes to the structure of European society, which will impact on our economy, social security and health care systems, the labour market and many other spheres of our lives.

-"E.D.E.
-NEWS" (former E.D.E.
-Vision) is the electronic newsletter of the E.D.E.
-The publication provides regular information on current developments in European care homes for the elderly and spotlights projects of the E.D.E. and its members associations.
-The newsletter also functions as a platform for the E.D.E. to express its position on current issues in elderly care.
-In add ition "E.D.E.
-NEWS" serves all member associations as a forum for exchanging experiences and information.Read More
+"EAN NEWS" (former E.D.E.
+Vision and E.D.E.
+NEWS) is the electronic newsletter of the EAN.
+The publication provides regular information on current developments in European care homes for the elderly and spotlights projects of the EAN and its members associations.
+The newsletter also functions as a platform for the EAN to express its position on current issues in elderly care.
+In addition "EAN NEWS" serves all member associations as a forum for exchanging experiences and information.Read More